Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

-For our analysis, we pick two center of mass energies of 8 TeV and 30 TeV with the integrated luminosities of 1000 \fbi and 10000 \fbi, respectively.
-The cross-sections for pair production of different components of $S_3$ at these two center of mass energies are tabulated in \autoref{tab:muon_cross}.
+For our analysis, we pick two centre-of-mass energies of 8 TeV and 30 TeV with the integrated luminosities of 1000 \fbi and 10000 \fbi, respectively.
+The cross-sections for pair production of different components of $S_3$ at these two centre-of-mass energies are tabulated in \autoref{tab:muon_cross}.
 Interestingly enough, the cross-sections for pair production of $S_3^{1/3}$ are significantly smaller than that of $S_3^{4/3}$.
-Although apparently it seems that the ratio of these two cross-sections at some particular center of mass energy will be $1:4$ due to the extra $\sqrt2$ factor in the interaction vertex of $S_3^{4/3}$ with quarks and leptons, the presence of $s$-channel diagrams and masses of $t$-channel propagators cause a deviation from this $1:4$ ratio.
+Although apparently it seems that the ratio of these two cross-sections at some particular centre-of-mass energy will be $1:4$ due to the extra $\sqrt2$ factor in the interaction vertex of $S_3^{4/3}$ with quarks and leptons, the presence of $s$-channel diagrams and masses of $t$-channel propagators cause a deviation from this $1:4$ ratio.
 On the other hand, the cross-sections for $S_3^{4/3}$ and $S_3^{1/3}$ in BP3 case are around 40 times smaller than that in BP1 due to magnitude of $Y_{S_3}^{22}$ as mentioned previously.
 The production cross-section for $S_3^{2/3}$ at muon collider remains the same in BP1 and BP3 since this process involves $s$-channel gauge interactions only.